Charibdys/Telegram-Media-Bot/README.md

 ## Usage

 After installing the shards:
+1. Make a new directory called `res` inside `telegram-media-bot`
-1. Add any pictures, GIFs, or videos (MP4's without sound) to the `res` directory
+2. Add any pictures, GIFs, or videos with file extensions to the `res` directory.
+Each file can be at most 50 MB
-2. Rename `config.yaml.copy` to `config.yaml`
+3. Rename `config.yaml.copy` to `config.yaml`
-3. Change `config.yaml` so that it has the correct bot token and channel ID (this should be a negative 13 digit number, i.e., `-100XXXXXXXXXX`)
+4. Change `config.yaml` so that it has the correct bot token and channel ID (this should be a negative 13 digit number, i.e., `-100XXXXXXXXXX`)
-4. Run the binary found in `telegram-media-bot/bin/media-bot`
+5. Run the binary found in `telegram-media-bot/bin/media-bot`

 The bot sends one file to the channel and quits.
 You may want to set up a `crontab` if you want multiple files uploaded over time.